danielfebrero/Autonomous-Projects-API-AI/readme.md

 ## Introduction

-apapiai is a project that connects you to the most receits generative AIs and APIs.
+apapiai is a project that connects you with the most recent generative AIs and APIs.

 ## APIs (plug-and-play)